 As we mentioned, the two main sources for AC power are the shore power and the generator.
-There is a rocker switch on the control panel that allows you to switch between the two power sources without energizing both at once.
+There is a rocker switch on the control panel that allows you to switch between the two power sources without energizing both at once

 The AC power supplied in the boat is provided by a main breaker located in the aft cabin starbaord side.
-The branch breakers are in the MDP located port main salon behind aft seatback.
+The branch breakers are in the MDP located at the nav station